Roerich (crater)

 Roerich is a crater on Mercury, near the south pole.
 Its name was adopted by the International Astronomical Union in 2013, after the Russian painter Nicholas Roerich.

+Parts of Roerich crater are in permanent shadow.

-To the immediate north of Roerich is Lovecraft crater.
+To the immediate south of Roerich is Lovecraft crater.
 Beyond it is Chao Meng-Fu crater, at the south pole.
+To the northeast is Boccaccio.